-Mr. Chen Yihua, Mr. Du Hui and Dr. Wong Wing Kuen Albert, the existing independent non-executive Directors and Mr. Zang Wei, the existing non-executive Director have each entered into an appointment letter with the Company for a term of one year subject to retirement by rotation and re-election at the general meeting in accordance with the Bye-laws and may be terminated by not less than one month prior notice in writing served by either party to the other in accordance with the provisions set out in the respective appointment letters.
+Mr. Chen Yihua, Mr. Lee Zak Yuen and Mr. Chan Ngai Fan, the independent non-executive Directors have each entered into an appointment letter with the Company for a term of one year subject to retirement by rotation and re-election at the general meeting in accordance with the Bye-laws and may be terminated by not less than one month prior notice in writing served by either party to the other in accordance with the provisions set out in the respective appointment letters.